How Much Are Car Accident Settlements in North Carolina?

 Why Initial Settlement Offers Are Often Low

-Initial settlement offers are frequently conservative.
-Insurers may test whether a claimant will accept less than fair value before all damages are fully understood.
-Mogy Law helps clients across North Carolina recognize these tactics, respond strategically, and pursue car accident settlements that reflect the true impact of their injuries.
+Initial settlement offers are often too low.
+Insurers may test whether someone will accept less than fair value before all damages are fully understood.
+Mogy Law recognizes these tactics, responds strategically, and pursues car accident settlements that reflect what a case is really worth—not just how much the insurance company wants to pay.

 The Role of Fault and Liability in North Carolina Car Accident Claims